aesara-devs/aesara/doc/extending/extending_aesara_c.rst

 be shared between instances of the `Op` should be apply-agnostic and go into a section which does not end in ``_apply`` or ``_struct``.
-The distinction of ``_apply`` and ``_struct`` mostly hinghes on how you want to manange the lifetime of the object.
+The distinction of ``_apply`` and ``_struct`` mostly hinghes on how you want to manage the lifetime of the object.
 Note that to use an apply-specific object, you have to be in a apply-specific section, so some portions of the code that might seem apply-agnostic may still be apply-specific because of the data they use (this does not include